 It's Photocircle's goal to create a win-win situation for all parties involved.
 We want to create a platform on which photographers and illustrators can sell their work through their own galleries at no extra cost - so that they can increase their turnover and support social projects in the countries and regions they've travelled and come to love.
 Our customers get great wallart from us and also make a positive contribution without having to invest extra time or money.

-No, just more fair.
-You often pay even less when buying premium art prints by top-notch photographers and illustrators, and we even support non-profits for every purchase you make.
+No, just fairer.
+You often pay even less when buying premium art prints by top-notch photographers and illustrators, and at the same time we support non-profits for every purchase you make.

-How is that possible, you ask?
-When you buy wallart by one of our photographers or illustrators, we donate 6% of the base price to one of our humanitarian or development projects, plus our artists also donate at least 30% of their proceeds.
-When you print one of your own photographs with us, Photocircle donates 6% of the purchasing price to the organisation of your choice.
+How's that possible?
+When you buy wall art by one of our photographers or illustrators, we donate 6% of the base price to one of our humanitarian or development projects, plus our artists also donate at least 10% of their proceeds.
+When you print one of your own photos, Photocircle donates 6% of the purchasing price to the organisation of your choice.

 We want to to demonstrate that ethical consumerism does not have to be the more expensive alternative.

 No, and that's because neither you nor our artists nor Photocircle act as donors.
 You buy a product – e.g. an art print, photo calendar or vintage frame – and get something in return for your money, while Photocircle and the respective artist both get a share of the sales price.